ReneSkukies/PlutoNotebooks/README.md

 If this doesn't work for you, you can still install Julia, add Pluto.jl and run everything locally.

 ## Using Julia and Pluto.jl (recommended)

+**Update:** You can also just start Pluto the way it's explained further down and copy/paste the link to a specific notebook directly into Pluto's file prompt.
+Pluto will then automatically download the file into a temp folder and open it for you!
+No need to download anything from the repo anymore.

 First you need to either download the specific notebook file you want to use (from the src folder) or clone/ download the entire repo.

 If Julia is not already installed on your computer go to https://julialang.org/downloads/ and download your respective version.
 I used Julia Version 1.7.1, so every version past that should work as well.
 Now just start and follow the wizard.